The Unknown Side of Dudok

 Full speed through the carpet hall

 Today there is nothing left on that location that reminds of the former Bijenkorf.
+Because the street map was radically changed after the war, these days we find here Coolsingel, Westblaak and Churchillplein.
 I regularly cycle right through the women’s fashion department and the carpet hall but I think few of my fellow cyclists realize that fact.
 The wish to transform that alienating feeling into something beautiful resulted in the Bijenkorf triptych.

 View of the east facade

 A friend of mine asked me to add a fourth item to the trilogy, which shows Dudok’s creation as seen from his former apartment on the 22th floor of the Schieland tower.
-In this picture the little-known east facade of the building becomes visible, which unlike the the north and west façade was facingn a narrow street.
-Despite this less prominent position Dudok really did his best on this facade ad well, because it also has the characteristic stepped volumes, protruding planes and subtly styled windows.
+In this picture the little-known east facade of the building becomes visible, which unlike the the north and west façade was facing a narrow street.
+Despite this less prominent position Dudok really did his best on this facade ad well.
+It also has the characteristic stepped volumes, protruding planes and subtly styled windows.

 (Dudok apple pie is not directly related to the architect Dudok but to the restaurant which was named after him)